AckerlyXu/heima/articles/java-download-azure-sdk.md

 For more information about using Azure with Java, see the [Azure Java Developer Center].

-> [AZURE.NOTE]
+> [!NOTE]
 > For detailed information on setting up build paths in Eclipse, see the [Java Build Path] article at the Eclipse website.
 >

 <!-- URL List -->

-[Azure Toolkit for Eclipse]:/documentation/articles/azure-toolkit-for-eclipse/
+[Azure Toolkit for Eclipse]:./azure-toolkit-for-eclipse.md
-[Azure Toolkit for IntelliJ]:/documentation/articles/azure-toolkit-for-intellij/
+[Azure Toolkit for IntelliJ]:./azure-toolkit-for-intellij.md
-[Installing the Azure Toolkit for Eclipse]:/documentation/articles/azure-toolkit-for-eclipse-installation/
+[Installing the Azure Toolkit for Eclipse]:./azure-toolkit-for-eclipse-installation.md
-[Installing the Azure Toolkit for IntelliJ]:/documentation/articles/azure-toolkit-for-intellij-installation/
+[Installing the Azure Toolkit for IntelliJ]:./azure-toolkit-for-intellij-installation.md
-[What's New in the Azure Toolkit for Eclipse]:/documentation/articles/azure-toolkit-for-eclipse-whats-new/
+[What's New in the Azure Toolkit for Eclipse]:./azure-toolkit-for-eclipse-whats-new.md
-[What's New in the Azure Toolkit for IntelliJ]:/documentation/articles/azure-toolkit-for-intellij-whats-new/
+[What's New in the Azure Toolkit for IntelliJ]:./azure-toolkit-for-intellij-whats-new.md

 [Azure Java Developer Center]:/develop/java/
 [Azure Libraries Repository on Maven]: http://go.microsoft.com/fwlink/?LinkID=286274